 Common hand signals

 Common and pre-agreed hand signals make driving easier and more secure.
 In order for the message to be understood, each person should give a signal at approximately the same point before the destination, to indicate that point.
-For example, before arriving at a crossing, each person gives a sign to the people behind at a time agreed on in advance.
+For example, before arriving at a crossing, each person gives a sign to the people behind.